 About My Work

 I use the wet felting method for my felt work and I hand paint or dye most of my fabrics for my textile pieces.
-I then use free motion machine embroidery, to complete my work.
+I then use free motion machine embroidery, or hand stitching to complete my work.
 Each picture I stitch is totally free form, no mark making or colouring between the lines.
-I like to consider how the fibres lay then machine stitch using a variety of cotton or rayon machine threads.
-Often adding elements of hand stitching too.
+I like to consider how the fibres lay after felting before adding stitch.
 The art of felt making has sometimes unfairly been dismissed as an artform.
 I hope my work brings a fresh, contemporary approach to this ancient yet versatile medium and in turn helps to make the art of felt making an acceptable medium in today's art world.

-Feltmaking is an unpredictable process, the carefully laid fibres move and react differently during the felting process, the whole piece may shrink by approximately 20 - 30%, but often reveals unexpectedly pleasing details, so I adapt my design ideas to each individual piece of felt.
+Feltmaking is an unpredictable process, the carefully laid fibres move and react differently during the felting process, the whole piece may shrink by approximately 20 - 30%, but often reveals unexpectedly pleasing details.
+Therefore I adapt my design ideas to each individual piece of felt.
 Each piece is unique, a one off!

 I build up layers of dyed fibres considering the elements of art; form, line, colour, space and texture.
 Using similar principles a watercolour artist would with their paints.
 Layers of coloured fibre laid more densely create a deeper shade.
-I usually make the pre-felt (substrate) with white fibres then I can apply colours on top using the ‘light’ from the white beneath, as a watercolorist would do with paper.
-I like to add texture to my pieces, little areas of interest; for example, the lichen and mosses on a drystone wall, then I emphasise that detail with overstitching using free motion machine embroidery and sometimes hand stitching too with specially chosen threads.
+I like to add texture to my pieces, little areas of interest.
+For example, the lichen and mosses on a drystone wall.
+I them emphasise that detail with stitch, either free motion machine embroidery or hand stitching, preferring to work with natural hand dyed threads.

-Many of the woolfibres I use I try and source locally.
-I think it’s really important to support local businesses and this also has a positive environmental benefit as well.
-As my artwork is based on nature and the surrounding landscapes of the PeakDistrict, environmental sustainability plays a significant part in the process of choosing the fibres I use for my pieces.
+I try and source many of my wool fibres locally.
+I think it’s really important to support local businesses and this also has a positive environmental benefit.
+As my wet felt artwork is based on nature and the surrounding landscapes of the North Yorkshire moors and coast, environmental sustainability plays a significant part in the process of choosing the fibres I use for my pieces.